Dallas Alimony Lawyer

 Courts are also allowed to look at other factors beyond this list if they find them reasonable and related to the alimony decision.

 If you are seeking a divorce and need financial assistance after the marriage ends, talk to a Dallas family law attorney about alimony or spousal maintenance.
 Our Dallas alimony lawyers represent spouses seeking alimony and financial support during and after divorce.
-If you need payments to help you regain financial independence or to cover the costs of health care and disabilities after a divorce, call The Queenan Law Firm today to set up a free case consultation with our Dallas and Arlington TX family law attorney.
+If you need payments to help you regain financial independence or to cover the costs of health care and disabilities after a divorce, call The Queenan Law Firm today to set up a case consultation with our Dallas and Arlington TX family law attorney.
 Our number is (817) 476-1797.